 Joe DiMaggio was a huge star who won three MVP awards and has one of the highest career slugging percentages of all time.
-He was married to actress Marilyn Monroe for a time.
+He was married to actress Marilyn Monroe for a time, and boefore that to another actress, albeit less famous, Dorothy Arnold.
 He holds the record for the longest hitting streak in major league history, 56 games in 1941.
 It was considered such a huge accomplishment that he beat out Ted Williams for the 1941 American League Most Valuable Player Award, even though Williams hit .406 that season - the last player ever to bat above .400.
 DiMaggio was a star from the moment he reached the major leagues: in his first month with the New York Yankees, in May of 1936, he set an all-time record by getting 48 hits, the most of any rookie in his first month in the big leagues.

 He was the brother of Dom DiMaggio and Vince DiMaggio, both of whom had substantial careers of their own.
 Joe and Vince were teammates on the 1933 San Francisco Seals with the 18-year-old Joe hitting .340 and the 20-year-old Vince hitting .333.
 Dom was also with the Seals, but at a later time.